 - Automatic updates.
 Your website will receive automatic updates and upgrades, and security packages can be added to every website on a server at once.

-Web hosting and WordPress hosting plans
+Web Hosting and WordPress Hosting Plans

 Here are six of the most popular hosting plans available:

 - Dedicated Server – if you have a high-traffic website and need optimized performance and fast loading speeds, a dedicated server is a good choice.
-Dedicated servers offer you total customization, improved reliability, and the chance to scale your business up; but they are a high investment option.
+Dedicated servers offer you total customization, improved reliability, and the chance to scale your business up, but they are a high investment option.

 - Cloud Hosting – this is a relatively new type of hosting, where your website is hosted on a cloud infrastructure rather than stored on a physical server.
-This hosting plan has lots to offer to those looking for scalability and stability at a cheaper price, but pricing isn’t always fixed, so if your site experiences an increase in traffic, you might see an unexpected rise in costs.
+This hosting plan has lots to offer to those looking for scalability and stability at a lower price, but pricing isn’t always fixed, so if your site experiences an increase in traffic, you might see an unexpected rise in costs.

 - Managed WordPress Hosting – lots of WordPress hosting providers offer a managed service, where the host manages and runs all the technical aspects of your WordPress site for you.
-Managed Hosting plans can be run across any of the hosting plans listed above, and offer optimum security, performance, and configuration.
+Managed Hosting plans can be run across any of the hosting plans listed above and offer optimum security, performance, and configuration.

 - Optimized WordPress Hosting – if you’re looking for a hosting plan that offers pre-installed features and technologies to optimize your site, Optimized WordPress Hosting is a great choice.
-Optimized WordPress Hosting is a complete package plan and comes with pre-installed WordPress hosting, WordPress optimized servers, built-in WordPress security, and WordPress expert support.
+Optimized WordPress Hosting is a complete package plan and comes with pre-installed WordPress hosting, WordPress-optimized servers, built-in WordPress security, and WordPress expert support.